 Will’s work as a solo recording artist and sideman is as exemplary as it is expansive.
 He’s appeared on thousands of albums, soundtracks, film scores…if you have ears, chances are you’ve heard Will Lee!

 Coda: Messrs.
-Shaffer, Lee, Steve Jordan, Sid McGinnis, Hiram Bullock, and Anton Fig – primary members of The World’s Most Dangerous Band / CBS Orchestra, are long overdue for enshrinement in the Rock and Roll Hall of Fame Musical Excellence category.
+Shaffer, Lee, Steve Jordan, Sid McGinnis, the late Hiram Bullock, and Anton Fig – primary members of The World’s Most Dangerous Band / CBS Orchestra, are long overdue for enshrinement in the Rock and Roll Hall of Fame Musical Excellence category.